Azenta (NASDAQ:AZTA) Releases Q1 2023 Earnings Guidance

-Azenta (NASDAQ:AZTA – Get Rating) updated its first quarter 2023 earnings guidance on Monday.
+Azenta (NASDAQ:AZTA – Get Rating) issued an update on its first quarter 2023 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.08-$0.16 for the period, compared to the consensus EPS estimate of $0.09.
 The company issued revenue guidance of $175.00 million-$190.00 million, compared to the consensus revenue estimate of $163.00 million.
 Azenta also updated its FY 2023 guidance to EPS.

-AZTA has been the subject of a number of research reports.
-Evercore ISI decreased their price objective on Azenta to $68.00 in a research report on Monday, August 15th.
-KeyCorp dropped their price objective on shares of Azenta from $90.00 to $70.00 and set an overweight rating on the stock in a research note on Monday, October 24th.
-Needham & Company LLC lifted their target price on shares of Azenta from $74.00 to $78.00 and gave the company a buy rating in a research note on Tuesday.
-Finally, TheStreet downgraded shares of Azenta from a c- rating to a d+ rating in a research note on Thursday, September 1st.
-Four research analysts have rated the stock with a buy rating, According to MarketBeat, the stock presently has an average rating of Buy and an average price target of $74.50.
+AZTA has been the subject of several recent analyst reports.
+Needham & Company LLC upped their price objective on shares of Azenta from $74.00 to $78.00 and gave the stock a buy rating in a report on Tuesday.
+Evercore ISI decreased their price target on shares of Azenta to $68.00 in a report on Monday, August 15th.
+KeyCorp dropped their price objective on Azenta from $90.00 to $70.00 and set an overweight rating on the stock in a research note on Monday, October 24th.
+Finally, TheStreet lowered Azenta from a c- rating to a d+ rating in a report on Thursday, September 1st.
+Four equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Azenta currently has a consensus rating of Buy and an average target price of $74.50.

 Institutional Inflows and Outflows

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-FMR LLC acquired a new position in Azenta during the 2nd quarter worth $172,000.
-Verition Fund Management LLC bought a new position in Azenta in the 2nd quarter worth approximately $207,000.
-Utah Retirement Systems bought a new stake in shares of Azenta in the second quarter valued at approximately $274,000.
-Captrust Financial Advisors bought a new position in Azenta during the second quarter worth $433,000.
-Finally, Colony Group LLC bought a new stake in Azenta in the 2nd quarter valued at $445,000.
-97.43% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Public Employees Retirement System of Ohio lifted its holdings in Azenta by 1.1% during the 3rd quarter.
+Public Employees Retirement System of Ohio now owns 38,175 shares of the company’s stock valued at $1,636,000 after purchasing an additional 399 shares during the last quarter.
+Thrivent Financial for Lutherans bought a new position in shares of Azenta in the second quarter valued at approximately $1,418,000.
+Prudential Financial Inc. acquired a new position in shares of Azenta in the 2nd quarter worth approximately $1,307,000.
+Walleye Capital LLC bought a new stake in Azenta during the 2nd quarter worth approximately $786,000.
+Finally, Cubist Systematic Strategies LLC acquired a new stake in Azenta during the 2nd quarter valued at $736,000.
+97.43% of the stock is owned by institutional investors.

 Azenta Company Profile